ahlstromcj/xpc66/README.md

         *   Many fixes to Meson files and the build script.
         *   Improvements in use as a Meson subproject.
         *   Moved msglevel and tokenization into "lib66" namespace.
+    *   Version 0.2.0:
+        *   Replaced common header files with the lib66 headers subproject.

 // vim: sw=4 ts=4 wm=2 et ft=markdown